Priscilla Kincaid-Smith

 Priscilla Sheath Kincaid-Smith, Mrs. Fairley, AC, CBE (30 November 1926 – 18 July 2015), was an Australia-based South African physician and researcher, specializing in nephrology.
-She was a past President of the Royal Australasian College of Physicians (1986-1988; first woman Councillor in 1976), World Medical Association and International Society of Nephrology (1972–75).
+She was a President of the Royal Australasian College of Physicians (1986-1988; first woman Councillor in 1976), World Medical Association and International Society of Nephrology (1972–75).

 Early life and education

-Priscilla Sheath Kincaid-Smith was born in Johannesburg, 30 November 1926, and studied medical science at the University of the Witwatersrand in there.
+Priscilla Sheath Kincaid-Smith was born in Johannesburg, 30 November 1926, where she studied medical science at the University of the Witwatersrand.
 She earned her BSc (Hons) in 1946 and her BMBS (Bachelor of Medicine, Bachelor of Surgery) in 1950.
 She was awarded a DSc by the University of the Witwatersrand in 1979.

 Career

 From 1951–53, she worked at Baragwanath Hospital in Johannesburg, holding resident positions in Medicine and Surgery and Registrar in Medicine.
-She died on 18 July 2015 at the age of 88.